 [00:17:07] Amanda: Yes.
 We're super excited for that.
 Tell us a little bit about Vancouver.
 What is there to do there?

 [00:17:13] Nathaniel: The service is actually happening at the peak of our cruise season.
 This year, there's been some added capacity from all the cruise lines, from the major cruise lines.
-Vancouver's not-- I grew up there.
+Vancouver -- I grew up there.
 I spent most of my life there.
 I did attend schooling on the East Coast, but for the most part, Vancouver's been my home.
 Food and the cruise season during the winter.
 Whistler is a big part of our traffic and our tourism.

 People just come to Vancouver just because of the beauty of the West Coast.
 Weather-wise, it's mild.
 It's not super hot.
 It's not super cold.
 It's just perfect, just right.
 We like where we're located.
 We like the city.
 Whistler's not just a ski resort.
 It's also a summer playground as well.
 We have a lot of mountain bikers who come in to do the mountain biking, that kind of thing.
 It's like a all-four-seasons destination.